jamadam/Marquee/readme.md

     /public_html/news/sports/hockey.html.epl

 The extensioning rule is same as [Mojolicious].
-The second extension indecates a handler for template rendering. ep and epl are always available and you can also add your own handler easily.
+The second extension indecates a handler for template rendering.
+The rule allows Marquee to detect Content-Type and implicitly serve the header.
+This system is more resonable (by comparison to PHP).

+ep and epl are always available and you can also add your own handler easily.
 You can also override the mapping rule with [Marquee::Router] plugin bundled in core.